All Episodes

 Here it is.

-Ford reports surprise one billion dollar profit.
+Ford reports surprise $1 billion profit.

 The only auto company in America not run by Obama and not bailed out.

-I want to take you back March 30th this year, me on this show.
+Want to take you back March 30th this year, me on this show.

-But as we stand here now, Obama doesn't have a way into the Ford Motor Company that he has with the others because they didn't take any bailout money.
+But as we stand here now, Obama doesn't have a way into the Ford motor company that he has with the others because they didn't take any bailout money.

 You can find what he thinks of the auto industry in his book.